 Philanthropist Paul Lorenz is one of the more public faces in the fight against behavior that spreads the many "social diseases", such as syphilis and gonorrhea.
-An example of such behavior is going to or performing in burlesque shows, which promotes casual sex.
-Indeed, many in the audience at one burlesque show in New York have only sex on their mind, including young unmarried couple James and Jane, office colleagues Peggy and Betty (Peggy who is trying to seduce Betty), and Paul Lorenz's son himself, Tom Lorenz, who is looking forward to an after show group sex party, which will include some of the girls from the show, such as Sheila Wayne, who has syphilis but treats it as casually as her sex.
-One of the show girls who won't be attending the party is Millicent Hamilton.
-From a small town, good girl Millicent's pre-engagement to her boyfriend Wendel Hope was interrupted when she won a beauty contest with a trip to New York.
-She found life in New York more difficult than she expected...Written by
+An example of such behavior is performing in or attending burlesque shows, which promote casual sex.
+Indeed, many in the audience at one burlesque show in New York have only sex on their minds, including young unmarried couple James and Jane, office colleagues Peggy and Betty (Peggy is trying to seduce Betty), and Paul Lorenz's own son Tom, who is anticipating an aftershow group-sex party that will include some of the girls from the show, such as Sheila Wayne, who has syphilis but treats it as casually as her sexual encounters.
+Her fellow showgirl Millicent Hamilton will not be at the party.
+Millicent was once a small-town girl who was planning to marry her beau, Wendel Hope, until she won a beauty contest.
+Her prize was a trip to New York, but she found life there more difficult than she expected, and a sexual encounter ...Written by

 In versions titled "They Must Be Told" all the opening credits, even the title, are preceded by the following explanation: "FOREWORD: Down through the ages has rushed a menace more dangerous than the worst criminal.
 Syphilis.
 Let us seize this monster and stamp out forever its horrible influence.
 Syphilis must no longer play its deadly part in our lives preventing marriages ... breaking up families ... and resulting in innocent offspring born blind, diseased and maimed ... doomed to a life of misery.
 The subject of syphilis must no longer remain hushed, but must be fought in the open like any other dangerous contagious disease ... humanity must be enlightened!
 Ignorance must be abolished!
 Young and old ... rich and poor ... " See more »